BRAIN Foundation Scientific Advisory Board

-Sarkis K Mazmanian, PhD is the Luis & Nelly Soux Professor of Microbiology in the Division of Biology & Biological Engineering at the California Institute of Technology (Caltech).
-He is a Phi Beta Kappa graduate from the University of California, Los Angeles, where Dr. Mazmanian also received his PhD training in microbiology and immunology.
-He was a Helen Hay Whitney Postdoctoral Fellow and subsequently appointed assistant professor at Harvard Medical School in 2006, and later that year moved to Caltech.
-Dr. Mazmanian has won numerous awards including a Searle Scholar, Young Investigator of the Year at Harvard Medical School, Damon Runyon Innovation Award, was named by Discover Magazine as one of the “Best Brains in Science under 40”, “Life Science Superstar” by Genetic Engineering and Biotechnology News, and recently received the MacArthur Foundation “Genius” award.
-His laboratory focuses on the study of beneficial bacterial molecules from the human gut microbiome as novel therapies for immunologic and neurologic disorders, with a specific focus on developing probiotic treatments for autism.
-He is a founder of 2 biotech companies, and has or currently serves on the Scientific Advisory Board of over a dozen companies, academic centers and not-for-profit foundations.
+Luis & Nelly Soux Professor of Microbiology in the Division of Biology & Biological Engineering at Caltech.
+A Phi Beta Kappa graduate from the UCLA, where he also received his PhD training in microbiology and immunology.
+He was a Helen Hay Whitney Postdoc Fellow, subsequently appointed assistant professor at Harvard Medical School.
+A recipient of numerous awards including a Searle Scholar, Young Investigator of the Year at Harvard Medical School, Damon Runyon Innovation Award, was named by Discover Magazine as one of the “Best Brains in Science under 40”, “Life Science Superstar” by Genetic Engineering and Biotechnology News, and recently received the MacArthur Foundation “Genius” award.
+His laboratory focuses on the study of beneficial bacterial molecules from the human gut microbiome as novel therapies for immunologic and neurologic disorders, with focus on developing probiotic treatments for autism.
+A founder of 2 biotech companies and Scientific Advisory Board member of over a dozen companies, academic centers and not-for-profit foundations.

-Paul Ashwood, PhD is a Professor of Microbiology and Immunology at the MIND Institute, University of California, Davis.
+Professor of Microbiology and Immunology at the MIND Institute, UC Davis.
 Fifteen years ago autism was considered a rare condition and was rarely diagnosed before the age of 3 years.
 However, the last decade has seen a dramatic rise in the number of children diagnosed with autism.
 The etiology of autism is unknown in the majority of cases and most likely involves a complex interplay of both genetic and environmental factors.
 Among these factors, differences in immune genetics and immune function have consistently been reported in autism.
-Dr Ashwood’s laboratory has developed a primary focus on understanding the immunological underpinnings of neurodevelopmental disorders such as autism, Fragile X syndrome, Tourette’s syndrome, schizophrenia and mood disorders.
-Much of his current work is directed at characterizing the role of the immune system in autism and attempting to unravel the highly complex interconnections between the immune and central nervous systems.
-Ashwood is interested in exploring whether the health of one system is integral to the healthy development of the other.
+Dr Ashwood’s laboratory has developed a primary focus on understanding the immunological underpinnings of neurodevelopmental disorders such as autism, Fragile X syndrome, Tourette’s syndrome, schizophrenia and mood disorders, and attempting to unravel the highly complex interconnections between the immune and central nervous systems.
 Ashwood’s original research in his native England involved identification of a new variant of inflammatory bowel disease found in some cases of autism.